 being there.
 The reader will definitely want more of Emma and

 Now available for Kindle and Nook.
 Get the Kindle Edition or the Nook Books Version

-Available in bookstores, Amazon.com and Barnes & Noble
+Available at Amazon.com and Barnes & Noble